Compliance

 - Stakeholder Advisory Group: The Uniform Construction Code Act establishes a Uniform Construction Code Advisory Board.
 And under the Uniform Construction Code Advisory Board, there is a mechanical/energy subcode committee which includes code officials, engineers and other stakeholders.
 This board meets three to four times per year.

-Last reviewed: May 2022
+Last reviewed: November 2024

 - Gap Analysis/Strategic Compliance Plan: New Mexico completed a gap analysis and a strategic compliance plan in 2011 in partnership with the Building Codes Assistance Project.
-The Southwest Energy Efficiency Project (SWEEP) is conducting a field study in 2022 to evaluate the actual building practices in New Mexico and to determine the actual compliance with building codes.
+The Southwest Energy Efficiency Project (SWEEP) conducted a field study in 2022 to evaluate the actual building practices in New Mexico and to determine the actual compliance with building codes.

 - Baseline & Updated Compliance Studies: No studies have been made to evaluate code compliance.